 Before planting, choose a suitable location that offers your pampas grass enough room to grow, enough sunlight, and well-draining soil.

-Then gather some supplies.
-You’ll need sand or perlite to mix into your soil and a trowel or shovel, depending on the size of your pampas grass plant.
+Then, gather some supplies.
+Depending on the size of your pampas grass plant, you’ll need sand or perlite to mix into your soil and a trowel or shovel.
 Additionally, you’ll want to wear some sturdy gardening gloves and long sleeves to protect yourself from the plant’s sharp stalks.

-When it comes to soil pampas grass really is not picky.
-The two most important qualities your soil should have are to be able to hold some moisture while also being well-draining.
+When it comes to soil, pampas grass is not picky.
+The two most important qualities your soil should have are to hold some moisture while being well-draining.

 Pampas grass grows best in sandy or loamy soils that drain well and can tolerate a range of pH levels from acidic to neutral to alkaline.